First Robotic Arm: Evolution of Industrial Robots | Augmentus

 Early Adoption of Robotic Arms

-Despite the fear of displacing workers, companies recognised the importance of keeping up to speed with automation.
+Despite the fear of displacing workers, companies recognized the importance of keeping up to speed with automation.
 The industrial robotic arm became the perfect solution for companies in growing industries.
 Ultimately, companies are profit-driven and the fear of mass displacement waned over time.
-Many of the early adopters came from the west and Japan.
-The very first industrial robotic arm was installed in the General Motors factory in Trenton, USA (Gasparetto et al., 2019)
+Many of the early adopters came from the West and Japan.
+The very first industrial robotic arm was installed in the General Motors factory in Trenton, USA.
+(Gasparetto et al., 2019).
+This arm weighed 4,000 points and cost General Motors $25,000- which was the first robotic arm price.

 image-2-2